mpwrightt/lock-in-statusline/README.md

-# Lock-in Statusline
+# Zelda Statusline

-A cyberpunk-themed command line statusline that displays motivational messages and system information with a retro-futuristic aesthetic.
+A Zelda-themed command line statusline that displays motivational messages and system information with a fantasy aesthetic.

 ## Features